I Was Diagnosed With Stage 3B Lymphoma.

 HeartSo I emailed my friends and loved ones Friday, August 12, 2005 at 1:28 PM from Mayo Clinic.
-At 45 years old I was 6-weeks recently remarried, aimClear was taking off, and my 2 lovely daughters, Lee and Sylvie, were 12 and 10 years old respectively.
+At 45 years old I was 6-weeks recently remarried, AIMCLEAR was a dream, and my 2 lovely daughters, Lee and Sylvie, were 12 and 10 years old respectively.

 It was devastating news and we were crushed.
 Later in this post I hope you’ll l take a minute to read the full text of that day’s email bearing the difficult news.
 Now I’m OK, but even for me today the words provide eerie insight as to what it’s like to receive the heartbreaking Lymphoma diagnosis.
 Also, this post is a meme.